 Samoa has previously conducted National Forest Inventories (NFI) in 2003 and 2013, with the current Forest Reference Emission Level / Forest Reference Level (FREL/FRL) report being crucial as Samoa enters its next 10-year NFI phase, particularly considering the Land-Use and Land Use Change and Forestry (LULUCF) assessment.
 The 2013 NFI, funded by the Japanese International Cooperation System (JICS) through a grant-aid called the Forest Preservation Programme (FPP), included the determination of biomass carbon for various forest land use classes.

-However, when it is considered to use for emission factor tables, it is concluded to use global data (IPCC default values with consideration for Samoa's context) due to significant differences between Samoa's NFI values and regional values, with inconsistencies in land use class values.
+However, when it is considered to use for emission factor tables, it is concluded to use global data (IPCC default values with consideration for Samoa's context) due to significant differences between Samoa's NFI values and regional values, with inconsistencies in land use class values (the explanation with examples can be found in Chapter 6.
+Emission and Removal Factors Estimate).

-Samoa reaffirmed its commitment to the Paris Agreement by submitting its Second Nationally Determined Contribution (NDC) to the UNFCCC on July 30, 2021.
+Samoa reaffirmed its commitment to the Paris Agreement by submitting its Second Nationally Determined Contribution (NDC)3 to the UNFCCC on July 30, 2021.
 This NDC outlines policies, sectorial targets, and actions tailored to meet Samoa's defined national contribution, emphasizing mitigation in energy, waste, and agriculture, forestry, and other land use (AFOLU) sectors.
 Adaptation priorities focus on marine and AFOLU sectors, aiming to reduce overall greenhouse gas emissions by 26% in 2030 compared to 2007 levels.

-The submission of Samoa's FREL/FRL aligns with its first Biennial Update Report (BUR).
-In 2023, Samoa is developing its first BUR for the UNFCCC, and the FREL/FRL results will play a vital role in meeting reporting requirements for Samoa's NDC within the BUR report.
+As of December 2023, Samoa is in the process of developing its first BUR for the UNFCCC, and the results from this first FREL/FRL submission will play a vital role in meeting reporting requirements for Samoa's NDC within the BUR report.

-&lt;sup>3 Samoa's Second Nationally Determined Contribution (2021) - -https://unfccc.int/sites/default/files/NDC/2022- 06/Samoa%27s%20Second%20NDC%20for%20UNFCCC%20Submission.pdf
+3 Samoa's Second Nationally Determined Contribution (2021) - -https://unfccc.int/sites/default/files/NDC/2022- 06/Samoa%27s%20Second%20NDC%20for%20UNFCCC%20Submission.pdf